1010 A trans tale of triumph

 *

-Vancouver author Tash McAdams has written a little gem in Blood Sport.
+Vancouver author Tash McAdam has written a little gem in Blood Sport.
 Part of the Orca Soundings series — short, high-interest novels targeted at teen readers — this novel is a fast-paced and exciting read.

 It is the story of Jason, an eighteen-year-old boy about to age out of the foster-care system, who finds himself struggling to come to terms with the details surrounding his older sister Becca’s sudden death.